 Diagnosing Hypoxic Ischemic Encephalopathy (HIE) Using Ultrasonography (Ultrasounds)

-Cranial ultrasonography (ultrasound) has the benefit of being available at the baby’s edside, but it has a low sensitivity for detecting the anomalies that can be seen with hypoxic ischemic encephalopathy (HIE).
+Cranial ultrasonography (ultrasound) has the benefit of being available at the baby’s bedside, but it has a low sensitivity for detecting the anomalies that can be seen with hypoxic-ischemic encephalopathy (HIE).
 Ultrasound does, however, have high sensitivity for showing hemorrhages and ventricle size.
 It can also show severe parasagittal white matter damage and prominent cystic lesions, but ultrasonography does not show the outer portion of the cerebral cortex or milder white matter abnormalities very well.